sigp/lighthouse/scripts/local_testnet/README.md

 ## Starting the testnet

-To start a testnet using the default settings:
+To start a testnet using the predetermined settings:

 ```bash
 cd ~